Learn Coping With Anxiety Tips And Explore Therapy

 This could make it easier to mentally prepare yourself for stressful situations and work through your fears in a healthy way.

-Taking a few minutes each day or each week to write down what has happened and how it made you feel can be a powerful way to cope with anxiety.
-For one thing, it’s often helpful in figuring out what types of situations make you feel more anxious, as discussed above.
+Taking a few minutes each day or each week to write down what has happened and how you felt in various situations can be a powerful way to cope with anxiety.
+For one thing, it’s often helpful in figuring out what types of situations encourage or produce anxiety in you, as discussed above.

 For another, some research shows evidence to suggest that the simple act of writing expressively about your thoughts and feelings may reduce symptoms of anxiety and depression—perhaps because it helps individuals find meaning in their experiences and identify positive aspects of themselves and their lives.